-In 1995 though, is where Bowie's interest of music began to take shape in some form when e began learning at Burn Ash Junior School.
-In that school he joined the school choir.
+In 1995 though, Bowie's interest in music began to take shape in some form when e began learning at Burn Ash Junior School.
+In that school, he joined the school choir.

-He mainly started to like Presley, because of the fact that they had the same birthdays, and just the fact that Elvis's music was fascinating to him because of songs like "Hound Dog" (released in n1956) which he really liked.
-At the end of 1957, he would also be learning how to use a tea chest bass, and a ukulele.
+He mainly started to like Presley because they had the same birthdays and because Elvis's music fascinated him because of songs like "Hound Dog" (released in 1956), which he liked.
+At the end of 1957, he learned to use a tea chest bass and a ukulele.

-At first, he wasn’t making money or getting official while performing though, he only played rock and roll at weddings and gatherings of young children locally with his whole band of around four-eight people.
+At first, he wasn’t making money or getting official while performing; though, he only played rock and roll locally at weddings and gatherings of young children with his whole band of around four-eight people.

-His beginning song was the single made in 1964, “Liza Jane” while David was still in the King Bees band.
-Bowie has a number of great albums, “Let’s Dance” in 1983, “Tonight” in 1984, “The Rise and Fall of Ziggy Stardust and the Spiders from Mars” in 1972, and many more.
+His beginning song was the single made in 1964, “Liza Jane,” while David was still in the King Bees band.
+Bowie has several significant albums, “Let’s Dance” in 1983, “Tonight” in 1984, “The Rise and Fall of Ziggy Stardust and the Spiders from Mars” in 1972, and many more.

 2. In 1976, he expressed his support for Adolf Hitler and Fascism.